POSEIDON

 Poseidon is the power that reigns on the subconscious.
 By the upheavals it raises, it forces a progressive control of the vital.

 Poseidon.
-Louvre Museum
+Louvre Museum, Paris

 Poseidon.
-Louvre Museum
+Louvre Museum, Paris

 To fully understand this web page, it is recommended to follow the progression given in the tab Greek myths interpretation.
 This progression follows the spiritual journey.

-The method to navigate in the site is given in the Home tab.
+The method to navigate the site is given in the Home tab.

 Poseidon, the second son of Cronos, is the god of the waters, but not of all waters, for he only rules over the seas, lakes and springs.
 Rivers, images of currents of energy, depend on the Titan Oceanos and are controlled by other gods.

-See Family tree 17
+See Family Tree 17

 Deities linked to the watery worlds, for which the ancient Greeks used specific terms, are to be attentively differentiated.